This Cyber Monday Envato Tuts+ courses will be reduced to just $3. Don't miss out.

 Our final image will then be delivered at this resolution.
-However if your computer cannot handle large files, you are allowed to work on any manageable resolution.
-But to fully appreciate your painting, I would recommend your final delivery to be around the HD size, 1920x1080 pixels.
+However, if your computer cannot handle large files, you are allowed to work on any manageable resolution.
+But to fully appreciate your painting, I would recommend that you make your final delivery around the HD size, 1920 x 1080 pixels.

 First we will use our castle render as our base for the shape and look of the mountains (see 3D render image below).
 Then we will proceed with blocking the mountains really quickly to get an overall look and feel of the painting.

-Add a "blocking" sky, it can be 2 or 3 variances of sky that can later be mixed or changed.
+Add a "blocking" sky—it can be two or three variances of sky that can later be mixed or changed.

-Add the skies and the blocking mountain behind the castle.
+Add the sky and the blocking mountain behind the castle.

 Integrate it as you go.

-Taking another blocking mountain image, masked it out and add it as a left side blocking piece for the mountain background.
+Taking another blocking mountain image, mask it out and add it as a left side blocking piece for the mountain background.

 Take another mountain from the references and use it to block out the furthest part of your painting.
 A simple soft brush can quickly integrate it with your current painting.
 Just be sure that you are choosing the right image that goes with your sky.

 Once you have set up your perspective lines, you can now start building up your main mountains.
-We start off with a mountain that has a more snow on it.
-It also comes from a set of images with the same character, enabling us to edit it faster and easier to integrate.
+We start off with a mountain that has more snow on it.
+It also comes from a set of images with the same character, enabling us to edit it more quickly and making it easier to integrate.

 Start transforming your mountain to follow our blocking render.
-Lower down the opacity of your pasted mountain and Right Click - Free Transform.
+Lower the opacity of your pasted mountain and Right Click > Free Transform.
 It doesn't have to be accurate, but try to keep the established look as much as possible.